 The Government of Michoacán, GS Motors, and GS Distribucion signed the termination agreement to the collaboration agreement to build the automotive plant dated November 21, 2007, thereby mutually holding each other harmless.
 Pursuant to the foregoing, we estimate that there is no contingency for that contract.

 Processes in Central and South America

-The closure of operations in the Federative Republic of Brazil is divided into two processes:
+The closure of bank transactions in the Federative Republic of Brazil: